ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   }
   ```

+  **An imperative call to a dependent service is not the best way of doing it.**

-  A better approach is just to emit an event, 'a user signed up with this email'.
+  A better approach is by emitting an event, 'a user signed up with this email'.

   And you are done, now it's the responsibility of the listeners to do their job.

   ```javascript
   import UserModel from '../models/user';